 After a bite and a cocktail, you may want to head back to your hotel or rental home to change into some of your new garb before heading out to dinner.
 If you plan ahead of time, you can snag a seat at Holiday House’s new Friday Night Fried Chicken Dinner (call 760-320-8866 for reservations).
 This prix fixe dinner is served family-style on the patio, so you’ll get to enjoy the beautiful surroundings while interacting with other guests and perhaps making a few new friends!

-Other delicious dinner options in stylish settings that you’ll want to check out over the weekend include the new Azucar restaurant at La Serena Villas (with a rooftop deck), Mr. Lyons Steakhouse (and stop for a cocktail at Seymour’s before or after dinner), The Venue Sushi Bar & Sake Lounge in Palm Desert (and look for Chef Engin Onural’s new restaurant Sandfish, opening soon in Uptown Palm Springs), the Purple Palm at Colony Palms Hotel, the new Citrus & Palm restaurant at the Miramonte Resort & Spa in Indian Wells, Birba in Palm Springs and Reservoir at ARRIVE Palm Springs.
-We also can’t wait for the new restaurants 4 Saints and Juniper Table to open soon at Kimpton Rowan Palm Springs and AC3 at Hotel Paseo!
+Other delicious dinner options in stylish settings that you’ll want to check out over the weekend include the new Azucar restaurant at La Serena Villas (with a rooftop deck), Mr. Lyons Steakhouse (and stop for a cocktail at Seymour’s before or after dinner), The Venue Sushi Bar & Sake Lounge in Palm Desert (and look for Chef Engin Onural’s new restaurant Sandfish, opening soon in Uptown Palm Springs), the Purple Palm at Colony Palms Hotel, the new Citrus & Palm restaurant at the Miramonte Resort & Spa in Indian Wells, Birba in Palm Springs.
+Make sure to check out the new restaurants 4 Saints and Juniper Table at Kimpton Rowan Palm Springs and AC3 at Hotel Paseo!

 Purple Palm restaurant at Colony Palms Hotel // Photo by Jaime Kowal

 Start the day off with a delicious brunch!
-Some favorite spots include Norma’s at the Parker Palm Springs, Wilma & Frieda in Palm Desert, Cheeky’s in Uptown Palm Springs, Reservoir at ARRIVE Palm Springs, La Quinta Baking Company in La Quinta, King’s Highway at Ace Hotel & Swim Club and Twenty6 at La Quinta Resort & Club.
+Some favorite spots include Norma’s at the Parker Palm Springs, Wilma & Frieda in Palm Desert, Cheeky’s in Uptown Palm Springs, La Quinta Baking Company in La Quinta, King’s Highway at Ace Hotel & Swim Club and Twenty6 at La Quinta Resort & Club.

 Plan in advance to secure tickets to the historic Annenberg Estate tour at Sunnylands in Rancho Mirage.
 This beautiful 1960s home designed by A. Quincy Jones is a time capsule to the era, featuring exquisite furnishings and art.
 Tickets are in high demand for the home tour, so plan ahead!